-Dan Horan is a Chartered Physiotherapist and Strength and Conditioning Coach with almost 20 years’ experience in the Physiotherapy and Fitness industries.
-He holds a Commerce degree from UCD, an MSc Administrative Studies from Boston College, an MSc Exercise and Health Sciences from Bristol University and an MSc Physiotherapy from Queen Margaret University in Edinburgh.
-He is currently undertaking a PhD in UCD on injuries in elite football in Ireland.
+Dan Horan is a Chartered Physiotherapist and Strength and Conditioning Coach with over 20 years of experience in the Physiotherapy and Fitness industries.
+He holds a Commerce degree from UCD, an MSc in Administrative Studies from Boston College, an MSc in Exercise and Health Sciences from Bristol University, an MSc in Physiotherapy from Queen Margaret University in Edinburgh and a PhD Physiotherapy from UCD.

 Dan’s sporting background is in soccer and he received soccer scholarships to UCD and Boston College.
 He played in the League of Ireland for UCD and Bray Wanderers.
-Since finishing playing he has worked in a range of areas in the Fitness and Physiotherapy industries.
+Dan is currently the Head of Research at the FAI.

 He spent 3 years working as an Exercise Specialist and Personal Trainer in the Wellness facility of Goldman Sachs Investment Bank in London between 2001 and 2004.
 He has worked in Private Physiotherapy Practice since 2007 treating thousands of patients successfully.